-Shortly thereafter, I was asked to see Senator Alan Cranston, then chairman of the Senate Committee on Veterans' Affairrs.
+Shortly thereafter, I was asked to see Senator Alan Cranston, then chairman of the Senate Committee on Veterans' Affairs.
 Steve Smith was also invited.
 Also present were representatives from NIH and other agencies, who soon established their position.
 If the senator wanted to support crackpot stuff like this, they fumed, he would have to see to it that additional money was given to NIH, since they wouldn't fund this work at the expense of "good, solid research projects."

 However, Cranston obviously was interested, and he must have leaned on the VA a little, for its policy changed briefly.
 The administrators expanded rehabilitation research, appointing a well-known orthopedic surgeon named Vernon Nickel to head it.
-As soon as he hit Washing- ton, he called and asked what he could do for me.
-I told him that for years I'd been wanting to organize an international symposium on mech- anisms of growth control and their clinical promise.
+As soon as he hit Washington, he called and asked what he could do for me.
+I told him that for years I'd been wanting to organize an international symposium on mechanisms of growth control and their clinical promise.
 Before I'd even finished describing the idea he asked how much I needed.
-I said brought together in one set of proceedings irrefutable evidence that a knowledge of the bioelectricity of growth would lead to incredible breakthroughs in medicine.
-Since then, a few more grants for regenera- tion work have opened up, and articles on bioelectromagnetism have begun to appear more often in the journals.

-\$25,000, and he said it was on its way.
-Predictably, Vernon didn't last long in the capital; he was gone right alter I organized the conference, but by then it was too late to cancel the funds.
+I said \$25,000, and he said it was on its way.
+Predictably, Vernon didn't last long in the capital; he was gone right after I organized the conference, but by then it was too late to cancel the funds.